goblinfactory/gf-markdown/README.md

 ```

-## Debugging the integration tests from within visual studio
+## Debugging the integration tests from within VSCode

 Add `go.testEnvVars` to your settings file as shown below.
 Once that's done, restart vscode and you should be able to debug the integration tests and step through the code.